Skip to Content

 Pleat hooks

-Pleat hooks are also referred to as prong hooks.
-These tools operate with pleater tape sewed into the panel’s header.
+Pleat hooks are also referred to as prong.
+These tools operate with pleater tape sewn into the panel’s header.
 The pleater tape features thin, vertically positioned pockets that emerge at the tape’s bottom part.

 Once you place the prongs within the track pockets at frequent intervals, you can produce pleats in the front of the curtain heading panel.
 The curtain can then be hung from the rail or ring tabs in the same way that pin-on hooks are.
 Pleater hooks come with two, three, or four prongs, allowing you to make single, double, as well as triple pleats.

-Pleat curtain hooks are identical to pin-on hooks, except that they create pleats in the curtain.
+Pleat curtain hooks are identical to pin-on, except that they create pleats in the curtain.
 Since there are only a few types of curtains that now have built-in pleats, this is a brilliant design that can be used on practically any curtain.

 Moreover, this is a specialized hook used to make pleats in plain drapes.
 They are a variety of pin-on hooks with four prongs that generate pleats in the curtain material.
 They can be used to hang almost any type of curtain or drape.